 2. Consider Easy English

 Easy English is further simplified and includes images that help understand concepts.
-Easy English has been designed to be used when communicating with people with learning disabilities or those who have trouble reading.
+Easy English is ideal when communicating with people with learning disabilities.
 This affects a little less than half of Australian adults.

-Whether you choose to use Plain English or Easy English when communicating with CALD communities will depend on who is going to read it.
-Also consider why they might be reading it, what it is they need to know and what you want them to do once they’ve read it.
+Whether you choose to use Plain English or Easy English will depend on who is going to read your content.
+Also consider why they might be reading it, what they need to know and what you want them to do once they’ve read it.

 3. Use pictorial content